HebaruSan/PlanningNode/GameData/PlanningNode/README.md

 4. Click the Planning Node icon in the toolbar (![icon](Icons/PlanningNode.png)).
 A planning node will be created and opened for editing, and the view will zoom to display it.

    ![created]
 5. Use the node editing tools to set up the transfer you wish to perform (drag the node, add prograde/normal/radial components, etc.).
-You can also choose a name for this transfer and determine whether it should be shown for all vessels or just the current vessel in the editing window next to the toolbar button.
+You can also choose a name and color for this transfer and determine whether it should be shown for all vessels or just the current vessel in the editing window next to the toolbar button.

    ![transfer]

    ![renamed]
 6. Click the close button in the Planning Node window or click the toolbar button again.
 The view will zoom back to your craft, and a three-ring marker will appear showing the time and excess V needed to execute your transfer.
-You might have to pan around to find it if it isn't immediately in front of the camera.
 (Note that the excess V is **not** your burn delta V, but rather how much faster than escape velocity you need to go.)

    ![marker]
 7. Create a stock maneuver node and increase its delta V until you are escaping the current sphere of influence; the planning node's timing and excess V displays will switch from absolute values to the difference between them and your current escape.